clairefantastic/LogSnap/README.md

 # 🪵 LogSnap

-**LogSnap** is a Unix/Linux command-line tool that parses system log files, highlights warnings and errors with color, and summarizes key insights like log counts and top keywords.
+**LogSnap** is a Unix/Linux command-line tool that parses system log files, highlights warnings and errors with color, and summarizes key insights like log counts, top keywords, and — optionally — a GPT-generated summary using the OpenAI API.

-Whether you're debugging a crash or just scanning logs, LogSnap gives you a quick, readable summary right from your terminal.

 ---